ag-informatics/ag-informatics-course/module2/lab2/README.md

 ### Install Anaconda or Miniconda

 You must install Anaconda or Miniconda.
-If you have already installed either of them, you can skip this part and start on [Create new enviroment](./README.md/#create-new-enviroment).
+If you have already installed either of them, you can skip this part and start on [Create new environment](#create-new-environment).
 If you have not install any of them, we recommend you install Miniconda.

 #### Miniconda
 Anaconda is a completed bundle, however, it is take a lot of space in your computer.
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) will only install `conda` system in your machince which is a Python package manager.
 It won't come with tools such as Jupyter Notebook out of the book.
 However, VS Code has a Jupyter notebook extenstion that works perfectly with Notebook files.
 In this case, you will need to install `Jupyter` extension in VS Code which you can search in "Extensions" tab on the left panel or (ctrl + shift + x).